13 February 2013 by Anna Staford

-If you were stranded alone on a desert island, what 3 items would you take with you and why?
+If you were stranded alone on a desert island, what 3 things would you take with you and why?

-Around 500 people entered our competition to share their ideas about what they would like to take with them on a desert island and why.
+Around 500 people entered our competition to share their ideas about what 3 things to bring on a deserted island and why.
 The answers we got back show how similar we are - and yet how very different, too.
 On a desert island, we're all faced with the same conditions, but the things we choose are not the same.

 Read on to find out what we really want if we find ourselves in strange and unusual circumstances.